Maggi64/moderndash/README.md

 - fromPairs
 - initial

-Functions are not considered trivial if they include reduce methods.
-This is because reduce methods are hard to read.
+Functions are not considered trivial if they:
+ - include reduce methods
+ - include multiple nested function calls

 ## Might be added later (open for discussion)
 - dropRightWhile shorthands